 DIY Prevention Best Practices:

-Be cognizant of bed bugs in your hotel room by checking under sheets and inspecting mattresses and headboards.
+- Be on the lookout when traveling: Be cognizant of bed bugs in your hotel room by checking under sheets and inspecting mattresses and headboards.
 Make sure to check your luggage thoroughly before leaving your hotel and place all clothing into a plastic bag for protection.
 This will prevent you from bringing bed bugs into your home, which is a common problem.
 Be sure to wash all of your clothes in hot water and place in the dryer on high heat as soon as you return home.
 Also be sure to vacuum your suitcase thoroughly.

-Keep your home clean and clutter-free by disposing of unnecessary items such as paper, boxes, used packaging, etc.
+- Reduce clutter: Keep your home clean and clutter-free by disposing of unnecessary items such as paper, boxes, used packaging, etc.

-Two great ways to prevent or limit bed bug infestations are to install mattress encasements and climb-ups.
+- Protect your bed: Two great ways to prevent or limit bed bug infestations are to install mattress encasements and climb-ups.

-These are great for bed bug prevention by eliminating harborage areas and also a good means of control containing an infestation in or around the mattress and box spring.
+- Mattress encasements: These are great for bed bug prevention by eliminating harborage areas and also a good means of control containing an infestation in or around the mattress and box spring.

-These are devices placed under the bed legs to trap bed bugs.
+- Climb-ups: These are devices placed under the bed legs to trap bed bugs.
 Since bed bugs can’t jump or fly, they can only access the bed by climbing the legs, and then become trapped.

 Professional Bed Bug Treatment